 You will get attached, but remember you are literally saving a life.
 Being a foster parent for homeless animals is a rewarding and gratifying experience.
 It’s always important to remember that when one gets adopted, it will open your home to a new homeless pet that is in need of your loving care.

 What if I want to adopt my foster?

 It happens.
 If your puppy/dog does not have a pending adoption application, you must notify the foster coordinator as soon as possible as there may be others who are interested in your foster dog.

 Are there other requirements?

-We ask you bring the animal to adoption events on Saturdays at least once a month.
-We have adoption events on weekends.
+We ask you bring the animal to adoption events on Saturdays.
 You will get an email or phone call letting you know the locations/times and other information.